TriumphLLC/Blend4Web/doc_src/developers.rst

     main source code of the engine's kernel

     **addons**
-        source code of engine addons
+        source code of engine add-ons

     **ext**
         source code of the external declarations that form the engine's API